 There are two main ways to link Twitter and WordPress.
 Most of the time, you will be able to use a plugin.
 But you should know that you can also do this manually and by coding, without it being complex.

 Foreword: the order of appearance has nothing to do with the quality or my preference for a plugin.

-FYI, I also chose to mention only Twitter plugins for WordPress that have been updated in the last 12 months.
+For your information, I have first chosen to mention only Twitter plugins for WordPress that meet the following criteria:

 Then, you will notice that, in general, the plugins dedicated to Twitter allow to perform 4 actions:

-- Share entire content or a piece of content (sometimes with a simple HTML link).
+- Share a whole content or a piece of content (sometimes with a simple HTML link).